Adding the certifications you’ve achieved on your resume is a great way to grab the attention of a hiring manager.

 Another plus point of having certificates in your field is that your future employer can see the time and money you’ve already invested in your development.

 Looking to perfect your resume?
-Check out our guide for how to write an effective resume, once you’re done head over to our free online resume builder to get your resume into tip-top shape in less than five minutes!
+Check out our guide for how to write an effective resume, once you’re done head over to our online resume creator to get your resume into tip-top shape in less than five minutes!

 It’s important to clarify, what are certifications and licenses on a resume?